 A monumental, Utopian dream for sure, however, perhaps not unsurprisingly, the project was beset with problems from the very beginning.

 Unfortunately many of Ford’s rather puritanical rules soon began to cause unrest.
-No drinking or gambling was allowed, and the presence of woman, strictly forbidden - the town even had a specially employed team patrolling the imported street lit sidewalks to ensure that no rules were being flouted.
+No drinking or gambling was allowed, and the presence of women, strictly forbidden - the town even had a specially employed team patrolling the imported street lit sidewalks to ensure that no rules were being flouted.

 Ultimately, due to a combination of a poor choice of location (ironically the area was not conducive to the propagation of rubber plants), competition from Asian rubber producers and also, some years later, the invention of the synthetic version of the substance, the venture failed.
-The end results being that the Americans vacated, and Fordlândia was sold back to Brazil for a fraction of what it cost.
+The end results being that the Americans vacated, and Fordlândia was sold back to Brazil for a fraction of its initial cost.

 And there it remains to this day, a memorial to the broken dreams of its creator.